thegreathir/http1/README.md

 ## Tests

-Tests for HTTP parser and serializer are available in `test` folder.
-HTTP stream parser is tested against edge cases.
+Tests for the HTTP parser and serializer can be found in the `test` folder.
+The HTTP stream parser has been tested against various edge cases.

 ## Demo
 An example server will be run by executing following commands.